 Friday's events kicked off with a screening of the new Foo Fighters documentary Back and Forth, a phenomenally produced narrative of the birth of the Foo Fighters after the demise of Nirvana, with footage as recent as the band's secret club show at the Roxy in Los Angeles last month.

-Technical problems marred the first two songs of The Kills' hotly anticipated performance at Stubb's on Friday, which set the duo of Alison Mosshart (also of the Dead Weather) and Jamie Hince on an odd footing as they debuted new tracks from their just-leaked Blood Pressures album (look for a review this week!).
+Technical problems marred the first two songs of The Kills' hotly anticipated performance at Stubb's on Friday, which set the duo of Alison Mosshart (also of the Dead Weather) and Jamie Hince on an odd footing as they debuted new tracks from their just-leaked Blood Pressures album.
 The show was nevertheless impressive, Mosshart delivering a more directly real experience than her prowling-tigress persona with the Dead Weather.

 TV On The Radio